Who pays for a funeral if there is no money?

 How to pay for a funeral with no money

 Here are some of the options for when there simply is no money for a funeral, as well as some ideas to spread or save on funeral costs.

 Check for funeral plans and insurance

 One way of avoiding a large one-off payment when the time does come is to invest in a funeral plan or funeral insurance policy when you are still alive.
-It may be the case that your loved one set up a funeral plan, but you may not have known anything about it.
+It may be the case that your loved one set up a prepaid funeral plan to take care of their funeral costs.